Chlorophytus/zenpower/README.md

 3. (optional*) blacklist k10temp: `sudo bash -c 'sudo echo -e "\n# replaced with zenpower\nblacklist k10temp" >> /etc/modprobe.d/blacklist.conf'`
 4. Activate zenpower `sudo modprobe zenpower`

+If you are on Ryzen Threadripper 3, you may have to `sudo modprobe zenpower shift_quirk=y`.

 *If k10temp is not blacklisted, you may have to manually unload k10temp after each restart.

 ## Sensors monitoring